Red, theory; black, fact

 It does make some sense to lock criminals up, because with less freedom they cannot physically commit as many crimes.
 Many prisons become dungeons, however, because of the public's desire for revenge.
 However, all revenge-seeking belongs to the dispersal/depopulation dynamic and is thus part of the problem.
 A desire for revenge may follow a crime very predictably, but logically, it is a non-sequitur.

-4-30-2018: A more nuanced theory of crime prevention is possible, where logical and technological constraints on behavior complement efforts to reduce the motivation for committing crimes at the source: the individual's perception of the fairness of society.
-However, I originally wrote as I did because I don't think that the former is the squeaky wheel at the moment.
+A more nuanced theory of crime prevention is possible, where logical and technological constraints on behavior complement efforts to reduce the motivation for committing crimes at the source: the individual's perception of the fairness of society, which will be due to a combination of objective realities and the filters through which they are viewed.
+However, I originally wrote as I did because I don't think that logical and technological constraints are the squeaky wheel at the moment.

 No comments: